lumirelle/starship-butler/packages/core/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

+> [!NOTE]
+>
+> This is an "opinionated" "butler", so that it's not suitable for everyone.

-Your best starship butler. 😃
+Your best butler, helping you manage the whole development "starship". 😃

 ## Features